Maria Fidelis: History

 The school was founded in 1830 by the Faithful Companions of Jesus, or more specifically, their founder, Marie-Madeleine d'Houët.
 Just months after the school's opening, Marie later realised she could not keep running the school and passed the role of headteacher to Julie Guillemet, a friend of hers and FCJ sister.

 It was at first an industrial school financed by charitable appeals.
 The school then progressed to being a convent boarding school and then to a selective non-fee paying grammar school known as St. Aloysius.

 The school then became a comprehensive in 1974 with the merger of St. Aloysius with St. Vincent's Schools which was run by the Sisters of Charity.
 The name Maria Fidelis was chosen by the Sisters meaning Mary Most Faithful.

 Maria Fidelis today stands on Drummond Crescent in the Somers Town area of Camden, near Euston.

 The school won BBC's 'School Choir Of The Year' and are known for their vocal arrangements under the direction of Karen Gibson.
 The choir performed for Pope Benedict XVI at The Big Assembly at St Mary's University College, Twickenham on September 17, 2010 during his visit to the UK.

 Since September 2013, the school admits boys as well as girls, in co-education.

-Houses

-The school has four primary houses in which students are randomly sorted into.
-These houses also have colours, which they are more commonly identified by.